LucasWolfgang/QAS-Editor/README.md

 </div>

 <div align="center">
-:exclamation: There is NO stable release so far.
-The frontend (UI) changes daily, and the backend, montly. :exclamation:
+:exclamation: There is NO stable release so far. :exclamation:
 </div><br/>

-# QAS-Editor
+## Description
 Question and Answer Sheet Editor is both a python API and a UI utility to automate/help with tasks related to the creation, deletion, update, organization and convertion of question databases.

 The structure of the class is based on the Moodle XML.
 The initial source code was forked from [moodle-questions](https://github.com/gethvi/moodle-questions) and has some inspiration from [moodlexport](https://github.com/Guillaume-Garrigos/moodlexport) and [markdown2moodle](https://github.com/brunomnsilva/markdown2moodle)